yuygfgg/Vapoursynth-llvmexpr/docs/infix.md

 - `__EXPR__` - Defined when compiling in `Expr` mode (per-pixel execution)
 - `__SINGLEEXPR__` - Defined when compiling in `SingleExpr` mode (per-frame execution)

+These macros can be used with `@ifdef` to write mode-specific or format-specific code.

 **Context Macros (when using `infix=1` in VapourSynth):**
 - `__WIDTH__` - Output frame width (integer) (sub-pixeling not counted)
 - `__HEIGHT__` - Output frame height (integer) (sub-pixeling not counted)